2. ...But you need a 4x4 for safe Namibia driving

 Whatever the reason for your speeding is, I’m pretty sure you don't want to spend your vacation money on speeding tickets.
 So, just a heads up, Namibian police don't play when it comes to speeding fines.
 They’ll hit your wallet harder than a ton of bricks, so keep your eyes peeled and your foot off the gas pedal.
 At least when somebody’s watching.
 Otherwise, you could end up paying up to USD 500 just for forgetting, or not caring, how fast you’re going.

-You might be a skilled off-roading master, but the other tourists… probably newbs in most cases.
+You might be a skilled off-roading master, but the other tourists… probably newbs exploring Namibia in most cases.
 They’re more like a swarm of annoying mosquitoes, buzzing around and ruining your Namibian off-road driving adventure.

-When self-driving in Namibia, not only do you have to deal with the dirt roads, long distances and endless desert, you’re also dodging animals left and right.
+When driving in Namibia, not only do you have to deal with the dirt roads, long distances and endless desert, you’re also dodging animals left and right.
 And keep in mind that those beautiful wild suckers are mostly nocturnal!
 They’re literally out partying all night long, not caring where the roads are, sometimes putting you and themselves in great danger.
 For you, that means no driving after dark.

 If the sun is setting and you’re still driving in Namibia, stop admiring the colors and start praying to the animal gods!